 Watch in wonder at some of the world’s rarest wildlife

-Keep your eyes peeled and your camera at the ready because a cruise in Alaska is your chance to catch a glimpse of some incredible wildlife – you may even prove fortuitous enough to see bears on Kodiak Island.
+Keep your eyes peeled and your camera at the ready because an Alaska cruise is your chance to catch a glimpse of some incredible wildlife – you may even prove fortuitous enough to see bears on Kodiak Island.
 But Alaskan wildlife isn’t just for the eyes - it’s not uncommon to hear the shrill cry of an eagle puncturing the deafening silence of the wilderness, lingering in the air for what seems like an eternal moment.
 You might also have the once-in-a-lifetime opportunity to spot a whale diving through the waters in the south easterly region.
-From grey wolves prowling the desolate landscape to moose watching you curiously from the roadside of one of Alaska’s many fantastic national parks, the wildlife spotting experiences available in Alaska really will thrill.
+From grey wolves prowling the desolate landscape to moose watching you curiously from the roadside in of one of Alaska’s many national parks, the wildlife spotting experiences available in Alaska are truly unforgettable.

 Immerse yourself in Alaska’s indigenous history

 One of the integral aspects of Alaskan culture that ought not to be overlooked is its history – and particularly that of the state’s Alaskan Natives.
 The Iñupiat, Yupik, Aleut, Eyak, Tlingit, Haida, Tsimshian, and a number of Northern Athabaskan cultures all reside in Alaska, and have done so for thousands of years.
-You will be fascinated to witness the ease with which Alaskan Natives adapt dynamically to the extreme weather conditions, as you also learn about the cultural history of these peoples in locations like Anchorage’s Alaska Native Heritage Center.
-Song, dance, sport performances and more will immerse you in the world of Alaska’s indigenous communities, which were once separated by hundreds or even thousands of miles.
+Witness first-hand the ease with which Alaskan Natives adapt dynamically to the extreme weather conditions, and also learn about the cultural history of these peoples in locations like Anchorage’s Alaska Native Heritage Center.
+Music, art and dance performances will immerse you in the world of Alaska’s indigenous communities, which were once separated by hundreds or even thousands of miles

 An exploration for the taste buds